Logo

 3.

-Jean Toomer's father was born into slavery in Chatham County, North Carolina and was later sold with members of his family to John Toomer, in Houston County, Georgia in the 1850s.
+Jean Toomer's father was born into slavery in Chatham County, North Carolina and was later sold with members of his family to John Toomer, in Houston County, Georgia, in the 1850s.

 4.

-Jean Toomer later took his former enslaver's surname, "Toomer" after emancipation.
+Jean Toomer later took his former enslaver's surname, "Toomer", after emancipation.

 5.

-Jean Toomer's father was suspicious of Nathan Toomer and strongly opposed his daughter's choice for marriage, but ultimately acquiesced.
+Jean Toomer's father was suspicious of Nathan Toomer and strongly opposed his daughter's choice for marriage, but he ultimately acquiesced.

 6.